-This deliverable describes the innovative building energy management systems (BEMS) and smart control strategies demonstrated in Merihaka/Viihonvuori (Zone 1) and Viikki Environment House (Zone 3) in Helsinki.
-Predictive algorithms have been defined for apartments to achieve optimization of the heat demand response.
-The implemented solutions are based on Demand Response to optimize energy usage and simultaneously employ VTT's Human Thermal Model (HTM) to ensure wellbeing and comfort of the users.
+This deliverable describes the innovative building energy management systems (BEMS) and smart control strategies demonstrated in Merihaka/Vilhonvuori (Zone 1) and Viikki Environment House (Zone 3) in Helsinki.
+Predictive algorithms have been defined for apartments to achieve optimization of the heating energy usage.
+The implemented solutions are based on smart heating system control and on heat deemand response.
+Furthermore, VTT's Human Thermal Model (HTM) was used to ensure wellbeing and comfort of the users.